HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 # Let's keep everything in micrometres
 pixel_volume = 0.26 * 0.26 * 0.29

-# We can mutliply all nuclei by the pixel volume by first converting the
+# We can multiply all nuclei by the pixel volume by first converting the
 # nucleus_pixels to a numpy array.
 nucleus_volume = pixel_volume * np.array(nucleus_pixels)